Scope

 x = 10 (global). def f(): y = 5 (local to f).
 Inside f, both x and y are visible.
 Outside f, only x is visible โ€” y doesn't exist.

-Understanding scope prevents bugs where you accidentally modify a variable you didn't intend to, or can't access one you expected.
+Understanding scope prevents bugs where you accidentally modify a variable you didn't intend to, or cannot access one you expected.
+Scope is a fundamental concept for writing correct, maintainable code in any programming language.

 Modifying a global variable inside a function usually requires a special keyword (global in Python).
 Without it, you create a new local variable.